Nitamago (Japanese Seasoned Egg Recipe)

 Nitamago ingredient list.

-• Get fresh eggs for the best flavor.
+• Eggs: Use fresh eggs for the best flavor and texture.

 How To Make Nitamago: STEP BY STEP